coderehan/Android-Security-Interview-Preparation/README.md

 🎯 Interview answer

-«""addJavascriptInterface()" creates a JavaScript-to-native bridge, so it should only expose minimal functionality to trusted content."»
+«""addJavascriptInterface()" creates a JavaScript-to-native bridge, so it should expose only minimal functionality to trusted content."»

 ---

 28. Common Reverse Engineering Tools

-❓ What tools are commonly used to reverse engineer Android apps?
+❓ What tools are commonly used for Android reverse engineering and security testing?

 Tool| Purpose
 JADX| Decompile/analyze APK/Dex